Spain banks' cleanup to enter new phase as 'delay and pray' ends

-MADRID (Reuters) - Spain’s banking sector clean-up is about to enter a decisive new phase, with new rules forcing lenders to recognize yet more bad debts widely expected to be toughened up as time goes on.
+MADRID, May 10 (Reuters) - Spain’s banking sector clean-up is about to enter a decisive new phase, with new rules forcing lenders to recognise yet more bad debts widely expected to be toughened up as time goes on.

 Analysts and bankers say the rules released by the Bank of Spain last week are likely to hit earnings and dividends, and prompt asset sales and perhaps a new round of mergers.
 They may also require more government money to be pumped into the system.